 Emission factors should be selected in accordance with the emission factor hierarchy in the Embodied Carbon Measurement for Infrastructure: Technical Guidance.
-Note that Scope 2 & 3 combined emissions factors for grid-supplied electricity in SA are updated annually in the National Greenhouse Accounts Factors.
-For projections of future grid emission intensity refer to current version of Australia's emissions projections (DCCEEW)).
+Note that emissions factors for grid electricity are provided in the Appendix 6 of this Manual (grid electricity emission factors are updated manually in the National Greenhouse Accounts Factors).

-Asset type Ex amples of Operational GHG emission sources (B6) Road • Electricity used in road lighting, ITS, tunnel ventilation Public • Energy (electricity or other fuels) used to operate bus fleet or rolling stock transport • Energy used in depots, stations etc and rail • Electricity used for signalling
+Asset type Ex amples of Operational GHG emission sources (B6) Road • Electricity used in road lighting, ITS, tunnel ventilation Public • Energy (electricity or other fuels) used to operate bus fleet or rolling stock transport and rail • Energy used in depots, stations etc and raii • Electricity used for signalling

-Rolling stock energy is classified as B6 where the fleet is owned by the Department, otherwise it is classified as B8.
+\ Rolling stock energy is classified as B6 where the fleet is owned by the Department, otherwise it is classified as B8.